immuni-app/immuni-documentation/Technology Description.md

 #### Data model - Uploads <a name="data-model-uploads" />

 **Description**
 The _uploads_ collection stores the TEKs uploaded by a Mobile Client with an authorised OTP, together with information on the day of symptoms onset, if any. _Uploads_ can be automatically deleted after 14 days by filtering on the generation time of _ObjectId._ _to_publish_ indicates whether the data still needs to be processed to be included in a new TEK Chunk. _teks_ is an array of TEKs. _key_data_ is the base64-encoding of the 16-byte TEK.
-Any Epidemiological Infos are forwarded to the Analytics Service.
+Any Epidemiological Info are forwarded to the Analytics Service.

 **Schema**